mckennapsean/dissertation/content/02-background.md

 [@fig:funnel] [@pugh1991total] that begins with concept generation and controlled convergence iterating over time until a final concept is reached [@buxton2010sketching].
-Additionally, ideation and design activities often involve sketching as a method which is a crucial aspect for creative design processes, as sketching is not simply the act of drawing but rather is an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
+Additionally, ideation and design activities often involve sketching as a method that is a crucial aspect for creative design processes, as sketching is not simply the act of drawing but rather is an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
 As recognized by researchers in the design